v9-6kko/osTicket-Post-Installation-Configuration/README.md

 <p>
 Once logged in, you will be greeted by this screen.
 Take note of all the options available to you here, and don’t hesitate to familiarize yourself with each of them.

-Once you have clicked through everything, look to the top right of the screen.
-You will see something labeled “Agent Panel” click on it and you will be swapped to the Admin Panel.
-This is important for what we will be going over in this guide, but also for general use of osTicket.
-The admin panel is for supervisors, and the agent panel is for employees.

 </p>
 <br />